 Nafi is a world class heptathlete born and raised in Namur, Belgium who’ll spend the next decade competing for international honours.
-The 21-year-old geography undergraduate, who has Senegalese ties, enjoyed some early-career attention when breaking Carolina Kluft’s indoor world junior record in the pentathlon and claiming the gold medal at the European Athletics Junior Championships in 2013.
+The now 22-year-old geography undergraduate, who has Senegalese ties, enjoyed some early-career attention when breaking Carolina Kluft’s indoor world junior record in the pentathlon and claiming the gold medal at the European Athletics Junior Championships in 2013.
 She placed 14th in the heptathlon at the World Championships in Moscow and concluded the 2012-2013 athletics season ranked as the #1 junior in the world.

 Since then Thiam made a rapid rise from a promising junior to one of the world’s best.
-2014 started with a huge improvement of the Belgian national record scoring 6.508 points at the Hypomeeting in Götzis.
+2014 started with a huge improvement of the Belgian national record, scoring 6.508 points at the Hypomeeting in Götzis.
 Later that year, Thiam stunningly grabbed bronze at the European Championships in Zürich.
-Without hesitation, she then continued her medal haul in 2015, winning the silver medal at the European indoor championships in Prague and placing second in the high jump at the European U23 championships.
+Without hesitation, she then continued her medal haul in 2015, winning the silver medal at the European indoor championships in Prague and placing second in the high jump at the European U23 Championships.

 The heptathlon is by far the most challenging and prestigious event track and field has to offer.
 That’s why multi-eventers are considered the ultimate and most versatile athletes of modern sports.
 Heptathletes take on 7 events over two days and spend over 12 hours a day at the track.
 Each heptathlon competition is a true battle of the fittest with the final 800m as the ultimate mental hurdle pushing the athletes beyond their limits.
 It’s because of their extreme hard work, perseverance and charisma, multi-eventers are considered the greatest athletes in the world.
 The coming years, this attrition of running, throwing and jumping will be the biggest challenge for Nafi in search of the title of most complete athlete.